bamadesigner/wA11y/README.md

 The foundation for good accessibility is great markup which also means that good accessibility can improve your SEO.

+## wA11y.org

+[wA11y.org](https://wa11y.org) is a new community initiative to contribute to web accessibility by providing information, education, resources, and tools.

+If you're interested in joining the wA11y.org community, and would like to contribute to its growth, please subscribe at [https://wa11y.org](https://wa11y.org).

 ## A Few Basic Accessibility Principles

 * All non-text content needs  a text equivalent to help convey information to those with sensory disabilities.